 Our operations have required substantial amounts of cash since inception.
-To date, we have financed our operations primarily through the sale of equity securities, including our IPO, convertible notes and warrants.
-Developing our product candidates is expensive, and we expect to substantially increase our spending as we advance KSI-301 into Phase 2 clinical trials.
+To date, we have funded our operations primarily through the sale of equity securities.
+Developing our product candidates is expensive, and we expect to substantially increase our spending as we advance KSI-301 into Phase 3 clinical trials.
 Even if we are successful in developing our product candidates, obtaining regulatory approvals and launching and commercializing any product candidate will require substantial additional funding.

-As of March 31, 2019, we had cash and cash equivalents and marketable securities of \$81.1 million.
-We believe that our cash and cash equivalents and marketable securities will be sufficient to fund our projected operations for at least the next 12 months.
-Our estimate as to how long we expect our existing cash and cash equivalents and marketable securities to be available to fund our operations is based on assumptions that may prove inaccurate, and we could deplete our available capital resources sooner than we currently expect.
+As of March 31, 2020, we had cash, cash equivalents and marketable securities of \$430.4 million.
+Our estimate as to how long we expect our existing cash, cash equivalents and marketable securities to be available to fund our operations is based on assumptions that may prove inaccurate, and we could deplete our available capital resources sooner than we currently expect.
 In addition, changing circumstances may cause us to increase our spending significantly faster than we currently anticipate, and we may need to spend more money than currently expected because of circumstances beyond our control.
 We may need to raise additional funds sooner than we anticipate if we choose to expand more rapidly than we presently anticipate.

 We will require additional capital for the further development and, if approved, commercialization of our product candidates.
 Additional capital may not be available when we need it, on terms acceptable to us or at all.
+For example, the recent outbreak of COVID-19 has significantly disrupted world financial markets, negatively impacted US market conditions, increased the volatility of trading prices for biopharmaceutical companies, and may reduce opportunities for us to seek out additional funding when needed.
 We have no committed source of additional capital.
 If adequate capital is not available to us on a timely basis, we may be required to significantly delay, scale back or discontinue our research and development programs or the commercialization of any product candidates, if approved, or be unable to continue or expand our operations or otherwise capitalize on our business opportunities, as desired, which could materially affect our business, financial condition and results of operations and cause the price of our common stock to decline.